Upgrade your home’s overall efficiency with an expert heat pump installation

-At Pipe Works Services, Inc., we provide highly efficient heat pump heating systems.
-These systems will significantly improve your home's efficiency and start saving you money on your heating costs.
-Call us today at 1-844-884-5409 or contact us online to get a free installation estimate in Chatham, Madison, Summit and the nearby areas!
+At Pipe Works Services, we provide highly efficient heat pump heating systems.
+These systems will significantly improve your home’s efficiency and start saving you money on your heating costs.

-A very high efficiency gas furnace may be 95% efficient at burning gas and delivering heat to your home.
+A very high-efficiency gas furnace is maybe 95% efficient at burning gas and delivering heat to your home.
 But a heat pump, which is an air conditioner running in reverse using electricity, can be up to 300% efficient!

-No doubt about it: heat pumps are pretty amazing devices.
+There’s no doubt about it, heat pumps are pretty amazing devices.
 On a hot summer day, a heat pump moves indoor heat to the outdoors.
-In cold weather, the cycle reverses and the heat pump somehow finds heat outdoors that can be "pumped" inside.
-Understanding the basics of heat pump operation can help you make important decisions about improving your home's energy efficiency.
+In cold weather, the cycle reverses and the heat pump somehow finds heat outdoors that can be “pumped” inside.
+Understanding the basics of heat pump operation can help you make important decisions about improving your home’s energy efficiency.

 A heat pump depends on the unique properties of refrigerant compounds (such as Freon™ and Puron™) that are pumped through evaporative and condensing cycles to absorb and release heat.
 A refrigerant’s ability to boil at a relatively low temperature helps to facilitate the heat transfer process.